ManviJain24/MediHub_krmu/README.md

 # ![MediHub](./assests/upload.png)

-## An website to help people in pandemic situations
+## A website to help people in pandemic situations

 # What problem it solves ?